postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 <img alt="Connecting to AWS API Gateway" src="https://assets.postman.com/postman-docs/deployments-aws-api-gateway-v9-5.jpg" width="915px"/>

 When setting up the connection to API Gateway, you can choose to authenticate by [creating an AWS IAM role](#authenticating-with-an-aws-iam-role) or by [using an AWS access key](#authenticating-with-an-aws-access-key).
 Follow the steps for your chosen method below.
+After setting up the connection, you can choose to import a schema from the API Gateway.

 ### Authenticating with an AWS IAM role